danthegoodman1/cloudComputingCourse/p1-orchestration/README.md

 **Extra Credit (/5):**
 - Use GCP entirely: 5 points

-You will turn your code in as well, which is associated with no grade (unless you and others have the same code).
+You will turn your code in as well, has no impact on grade unless you cheat with others.
+Also try not to write spaghetti code.

 **This project is done individually.**